-And the Sixth Circuit Court of Appeals recently opined in Cummins v.
-BIC USA, Inc., 727 F.3d 506, 2013 WL 4082013 (decided August 14, 2013) about the proper use of this limiting rule in a defective cigarette lighter case.
-Despite the above regulation, the court held that the trial court properly admitted evidence of CPSC inaction provided by a former CPSC employee on a safety feature as proof that the lighter did not violate any safety rule.
+And the Sixth Circuit Court of Appeals recently opined on the proper use of this limiting rule in a defective cigarette lighter case.
+See Cummins v.
+BIC USA, Inc., --- F.3d ----, 2013 WL 4082013 (decided August 14, 2013).
+Despite the above regulation, the court held that the trial properly admitted evidence of CPSC inaction provided by a former CPSC employee on a safety feature as proof that the lighter did not violate any safety rule.